I consider myself to be an average Australian.

 Success and money are important trophies but to understand their core motivations, we need to dive into the 5 aspects of Asian work culture.

-Focus on results – The ethos of the Chinese work ethic is that hard work pays off and contributes to a happy life.
+- Focus on Results – The ethos of the Asian work ethic is that hard work pays off and contributes to a happy life.
 One such proverb is shìshàng wú nánshì, which translates to “nothing is impossible to a willing mind”.
-The Chinese use sheer determination and diligence to achieve their goals, whatever it may be.
+Asians use sheer determination and diligence to achieve their goals, whatever they may be.

-Chi Ku – The Chinese are driven by results and leave no stone unturned in delivering the best.
-A 2014 Wall Street Journal article reported that the average Chinese worker puts in somewhere between 2,000 and 2,200 hours each year.
-This, again, goes back to the Confucian work ethic, one aspect of which being “Chi Ku” – the act of persisting through hardship.
+- Chi Ku – The Chinese are driven by results and leave no stone unturned in delivering the best.
+As per Statista’s data, employees in Chinese enterprises were surveyed to have logged an average of 48.7% in August 2023.
+This, again, goes back to the Confucian work ethic, one aspect of which is “Chi Ku” — the act of persisting through hardship.
 Chi Ku is a valued way to earn respect — and possibly a promotion.

-Success isn’t left to chance – You’ve heard the saying “hard work beats talent.”
-Well, that’s something the Chinese attest to.
-Right from school, the Chinese are taught that anything can be achieved through hard work and diligence, not just talent.
-China’s rapid development over that last decade isn’t because of their technological advancement – it’s a tip of the hat to the Chinese culture work ethic of the locality.
+- Success isn’t Left to Chance – You’ve heard the saying “hard work beats talent”.
+Well, that’s something the Asians attest to.
+Right from school, Asians are taught that anything can be achieved through hard work and diligence, not just talent.
+China’s rapid development over the last decade isn’t because of its technological advancement – it’s a tip of the hat to the Asian culture work ethic of the locality.

-Competition is good – Being competitive and having a goal-oriented spirit is inherent to every Chinese person and is further instilled at a very young age.
+- Competition is Good – Being competitive and having a goal-oriented spirit is inherent to every Asian child and is further instilled at a very young age.
 If your best friend got an A, you’ll make sure you got the same.

-They’re super resilient – Obstacles or inconveniences don’t deter them, they just find a way around it.
+- They’re Super Resilient – Obstacles or inconveniences don’t deter them, they just find a way around it.
 They come up with alternate methods to achieve their goals.
 The Chinese have a phrase for it – cha bu duo, which translates to “good enough”.
 In cha bu duo, the focus is less on process and rules and more on the result.
-And if you can’t find a solution around, then a build a bridge to get over it.
+And if you can’t find a solution around it, then build a bridge to get over it.

 We ALWAYS do more for people we like, it’s just that simple.